-Dental benefits are available in the Medi-Cal Dental Fee-For-Service Program.
-For more information, or if you need help finding a dentist who accepts the Medi-Cal, contact the customer service line at 1-800-322-6384 (TTY users call 1-800-735-2922).
+For more information regarding dental benefits available in Medi-Cal Dental, or if you need help finding a dentist who accepts Medi-Cal, contact the customer service line at 1-800-322-6384 (TTY users call 1-800-735-2922).
 The call is free.
-Medi-Cal Dental Services Program representatives are available to assist you from 8:00 a.m. to 5:00 p.m., Monday through Friday.
-You can also visit the website at www.dental.dhcs.ca.gov for more information.
+Medi-Cal Dental representatives are available to assist you from 8:00 a.m. to 5:00 p.m., Monday through Friday.
+You can also visit the website at smilecalifornia.org/ for more information.

-In addition to the Medi-Cal Dental Fee-For-Service Program, you may get dental benefits through a dental managed care plan.
-Dental managed care plans are available in Sacramento and Los Angeles Counties.
-If you want more information about dental plans or want to change dental plans, contact Health Care Options at 1-800-430-4263 (TTY users call 1-800-430-7077), Monday through Friday, 8:00 a.m. to 6:00 p.m.
+In Sacramento and Los Angeles counties, you may get Medi-Cal dental benefits through a Dental Managed Care (DMC) plan.
+If you want more information about Medi-Cal dental plans or want to make changes, contact Health Care Options at 1-800-430-4263 (TTY users call 1-800-

+430-7077), Monday through Friday, 8:00 a.m. to 6:00 p.m.
 The call is free.

-E3.
+DMC contacts are also available here: www.dhcs.ca.gov/services/Pages/ManagedCarePlanDirectory.aspx.

+F3.
 Hospice care